CloudVLab/terraform-lab-foundation/basics/apigee_organisation/README.md

-# Apigee Organisation Creation for Qwiklabs
+# Apigee Organisation for Qwiklabs